 Ville Mäkelä, Rivu Radiah, Saleh Alsherif, Mohamed Khamis, Chong Xiao, Lisa Borchert, Albrecht Schmidt, and Florian Alt.
 2020.
 Virtual Field Studies: Conducting Studies on Public Displays in Virtual Reality.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI ’20).
 Association for Computing Machinery.

-I am a PhD student on the SOCIAL CDT interested in societies of humans and machines.
+I am a PhD student on the Social AI CDT interested in societies of humans and machines.
 The focus of my research is on developing formal models of trust between humans and autonomous robots, using data harvested from a mobile game and techniques in formal verification to test model assumptions.

 As a philosophy undergraduate at the University of Aberdeen, I was interested in modal metaphysics, gravitating to logic and issues in the foundations of mathematics in the later stages of my degree.
 My dissertation investigated the status of axiomatic set theory as fundamental ontology for mathematics given controversies in the search for large cardinal axioms.
 However, I started out studying for a joint honours in philosophy and psychology and so gained fair experience in the latter.
 I subsequently completed a masters in software development at the University of Glasgow with a dissertation on model checking applied to gain insight into user engagement for a mobile game, spending a couple of years thereafter developing analytics for a company in the commercial HVAC and refrigeration space.